-This beautiful volcanic lake has a 20-mile boundary, surrounded by picturesque towns and dense woodlands.
+One of the best day trips from Rome, this beautiful volcanic lake has a 20-mile boundary, surrounded by picturesque towns and dense woodlands.

 Anguillara Sabazia, with its roots in the Neolithic period, lies on the lake’s south shore.
 An ancient terracotta hilltop town, Anguillara Sabazia is filled with a tangle of cobbled streets and medieval houses.